manassadasivuni/website/content/Interest rates.md

 As it is charged when borrowing money, it can be thought of as the "price" of money.

 ## Real interest rate
-The real interest rate is the nominal interest rate minus the rate of [[inflation]].
+The real interest rate is the nominal interest rate minus the rate of [[Inflation]].

 ---
 - Index:: [[_Economics]]